 Finally, to relate our findings to the broader literature on inequality (e.g. Piketty, 2014), we undertake a simulation exercise that summarizes the distributional implications of our estimates.
 The results suggest that softer monetary policy unambiguously increases income inequality by raising the income shares at the top of the income distribution and lowering them at the bottom.
-Specifically, accounting for direct as well as indirect channels, reducing the policy rate by one percentage point raises the share of aggregate disposable income for the top-1% by around 3% over a two-year horizon and lowers it by around 1.5% for the bottom income group.
+Specifically, accounting for direct as well as indirect channels, reducing the policy rate by one percentage point raises the share of aggregate disposable income for the top-1% by around 3.5% over a two-year horizon and lowers it by almost 2% for the bottom income group.

-A key contribution of the paper is to inform theory models about the various direct and indirect channels of monetary policy (Kaplan, Moll and Violante, 2018; Auclert, 2019; Slacalek, Tristani and Violante, 2020).
-Most notably, our results highlight that non-labor channels (e.g. net interest income, business income, asset values) contribute importantly to both the aggregate and distributional effects of monetary policy.
+A key contribution of the paper is to inform theory models about the various direct and indirect channels of monetary policy (Kaplan, Moll and Violante, 2018; Auclert, 2019; Slacalek, Tristani and Violante, 2020; Alves, Kaplan, Moll and Violante, 2020).
+Our results highlight that non-labor channels (e.g. leverage, dividends, assets) contribute importantly to both the aggregate and distributional effects of monetary policy.
+This resonates with recent work showing that asset prices can be an important transmission mechanism in the presence of capital adjustment costs (Alves, Kaplan, Moll and Violante, 2020).
+It also points to a limitation of models of monetary policy where transmission is mostly through labor channels.10